 I highly enjoyed this book.
 I don’t think it’s one for a re-read, but the initial journey through was a thoroughly compelling one as characters were quite difficult to read, yet there was just enough room for me to suppose there was more character development to be unraveled, and I really liked that suspense.

-Furthermore, although this book is highly reminiscent of The Hunger Games, it sets itself apart by establishing strong friendships early on in the book.
-These competitors must inevitably weed each other out as the tension continues to build between them, but the fact that they’re good friends from the start, the dilemma of their growing alliances were heightened as a result and I thought it was a great point of conflict.
+Furthermore, this book is highly reminiscent of The Hunger Games at times, but it sets itself apart by establishing strong friendships early on in the book.
+These competitors must inevitably weed each other out as the tension continues to build between them, but because they’re good friends right from the start, the dilemma of their growing alliances were heightened as a result and I thought it was a great point of conflict.

 Oh, and I liked the function of the villain in this story!
 We don’t know precisely why she behaves the way that she does, but that made her a pleasantly unpredictable (and quite frankly, scary) element of the plot.
 Not to mention, although I didn’t expect this book to end on the abrupt cliffhanger that it did, the dramatic tension was wrapped up quite neatly by the end, and I felt overall very satisfied as a result.

-Bottom line, although the atmosphere of this book is relatively low-key in terms of action and adventure, it surprisingly evoked visceral reactions from me: I gasped in shock, laughed at relationship dramas, and sighed in sadness, and such moments of emotional gravity really made this book worth the read for me.
+Bottom line, although the atmosphere of this book is relatively low-key in terms of adventure, it induced surprisingly visceral reactions from me: I gasped in shock, laughed at relationship dramas, and sighed in sadness, and such moments of emotional gravity made this book quite worth the read for me.

-Now to be completely transparent, this book will disappoint you if you’re looking for some wild space opera with aliens and outlandish settings.
-These characters stay in a stagnant environment for the majority of this book, so there’s not much to see in terms of world-building, and the plot does get a bit repetitive at times.
+Now to be completely transparent, this book will disappoint you if you’re looking for a wild space opera with aliens and outlandish settings.
+These characters stay in a largely stagnant environment for the majority of the book, so there’s not much to see in terms of world-building, and the plot does get a bit repetitive at times.

 But thankfully, I’m more of a psychological warfare kind of gal, so I found this book enjoyably suspenseful.
-Sure, you have to suspend your disbelief over the fact that a major corporation is putting children in space (you know, over smart adults) and the fact that they’re being trained in competition against each other (again, why), but as this is the first part in the puzzle, I won’t dole out judgment until the next installment.
+Sure, you have to suspend your disbelief over the fact that a major corporation is putting children in space (you know, over smart adults) and the fact that they’re being trained in competition against each other (again, why), but as this is just the first part in the puzzle, I won’t dole out judgment until the next installment.

-Therefore, recommended for ages 13 and up: this book might seem very Hunger Games meets space sort of read at first glance, but I actually ended up enjoying it much more for its diverse cast and their intriguing interactions than anything else.
+Therefore, recommended for ages 13 and up!
+This book might seem like a very Hunger Games meets space sort of read at first glance, but I actually ended up enjoying it more for its diverse cast and their dynamic interactions than anything else.

-In that, the author takes time to dig into the psyche of desperation, poverty, and prejudice, and I found his prose beautifully succinct and telling as a result.
+So yeah, the author took time to dig into the psyche of desperation, poverty, and prejudice, and I found it a beautifully succinct read.
+A solid 4 stars.